zduvall/Toilet-Surfing/README.md

 # [Toilet-Surfing](https://toiletsurfing.herokuapp.com/)

 [Toilet-Surfing](https://toiletsurfing.herokuapp.com/), where chill people share their toilets with other chill people, inspired by the giving and laid-back culture of couch surfing and by good vibes of surfers in general.
 This was my first full-stack solo project using node.js, react, redux, css, html, and express.
-The whole site is contained on the root route `/` , allowing for a seamless user experience and imiting the need for excessive database and redux store calls.
+The whole site is contained on the root route `/` , allowing for a seamless user experience and imiting the need for excessive database and redux store calls..

 ![Welcome to Toilet Surfing](/frontend/public/pictures/toilet-surfer-preview.png)